AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 **Further occurrences.** If required, escalate the matter to the OFC.

 ## ATTACHMENT 1 - OBJECTIVE TABLE
-**![Table
-Description automatically generated](file:////Users/danielmckeown/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image002.png)**

-**![Table
-Description automatically generated](file:////Users/danielmckeown/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image003.png)**

-**![Table
-Description automatically generated](file:////Users/danielmckeown/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image004.png)**

-**![Table
-Description automatically generated](file:////Users/danielmckeown/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image005.png)**

-## Attachment 2 - OBJECTIVE PROFICIENCY CODE KEY
+## ATTACHMENT 2 - OBJECTIVE PROFICIENCY CODE KEY
-![A screenshot of a computer
-Description automatically generated with medium confidence](file:////Users/danielmckeown/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image006.png)

 ## ATTACHMENT 3 - GLOSSARY OF REFERENCES AND SUPPORTING INFORMATION